Three female entrepreneurs who saw opportunity in inopportune times were rewarded for the risks they took.

 Ambrosius went all in on her new venture.
 She studied chocolate-making in France and enrolled in courses at the University of Wisconsin–Madison’s Small Business Development Center to put together a plan.
 She connected with a mentor, a former banker who reassured her that an $18,000 loan wasn’t too risky.
 She wasn’t so sure at the time.

 Gail Ambrosius Chocolatier now produces thousands of pieces of chocolate by hand every day during peak seasons.
-Ambrosius, whose now-grown son is her business manager, says they've learned important lessons about prioritizing and production schedules during the pandemic.
-“I think the business will come out of these unprecedented times running more efficiently than ever before."
+Ambrosius, whose now-grown son is her business manager, says they learned important lessons about prioritizing and production schedules from the pandemic.
+“I think the business came out of those unprecedented times running more efficiently than ever before.”

 After working 15 years as a journalist, Theola DeBose left her career at The Washington Post, which included covering the war in Iraq, because she longed to be part of solving problems rather than writing about them.

-DeBose recently launched a weekly webinar series that includes live résumé reviews.
-After the death of George Floyd and the continued fight for racial justice, she created an online course called Raise Your Voice to teach Black changemakers how to write and publish op-eds and other opinion pieces.
-“I knew I had to put my journalism and PR skills to use to center Black voices and create change," she says.
+After the death of George Floyd and the continued fight for racial justice, DeBose created an online course called Raise Your Voice to teach Black changemakers how to write and publish op-eds and other opinion pieces.
+“I knew I had to put my journalism and PR skills to use to center Black voices and create change,” she says.

-DeBose plans to use technology to expand her company to create a platform to assist career professionals across a range of industries.
+DeBose plans to use technology to expand her company and create a platform for assisting career professionals across a range of industries.
 “Confidence and clarity is what holds everyone back.
-You don't feel like you have what it takes and you're not sure what to do next,” she says.
-“But it's about letting yourself see that you already have the foundation of so many amazing skills that can transfer to something new.”
+You don’t feel like you have what it takes and you’re not sure what to do next,” she says.
+“But it’s about letting yourself see that you already have the foundation of so many amazing skills that can transfer to something new.”